-- The transition involves shifting process heat to one or more potential combinations: biomass, PV systems, heat pumps and waste heat integration. - The focus will be on regions with high operational impact, particularly those areas served by the St. Martin Geothermal Energy Plant (GTS) and neighboring regions such as St. Martin i.I.
+The transition involves shifting process heat to one or more potential combinations: : biomass, PV systems, heat pumps and waste heat integration.

-coming years, the possibilities for implementing similar sustainable energy solutions at FACC's other international facilities will also be evaluated.
+Geographies: The focus will be on regions with high operational impact, particularly those areas served by the St. Martin Geothermal Energy Plant (GTS) and neighboring regions such as St. Martin i.I. and Ort i.I., where FACC Operations GmbH is located.
+In the coming years, the possibilities for implementing similar sustainable energy solutions at FACC's other international facilities will also be evaluated.